Galois Descent for Real Spectra: Introduction

 is an equivalence of categories.
 Here $G-\left(L\hbox{- vector spaces}\right)$ is the category of $L$- vector spaces $N$ with a $G$-action which is semilinear in the sense that $\sigma(cx) = \sigma(c)\sigma(x)$ for all $\sigma \in G$, $c\in L$ and $x\in N$.
 This is classical Galois descent for fields.
 A similar descent formalism exists for Galois extensions of commutative rings as well.

-Rognes (in \cite{Rognes}) has defined Galois extensions in the category of commutative $S$-algebras.
+Rognes (in \cite{Rognes}) has defined Galois extensions in the category of $E_{\infty}$-ring spectra.
 In the first part of this paper we will prove Galois descent for {\it faithful} Galois extensions of ring spectra.
-In particular we show that if $A\to B$ is a faithful $G$-Galois extension of commutative ring spectra and $G$ is a finite group then the map is an equivalence of stable $\infty$-categories.
-Here $G-\left(B\hbox{-mod}\right)$ is the category of $G$-equivariant $B$-modules compatible with the $G$-action on $B$.
-The main tool we use is the comonadic formulation for descent in $\infty$-categories and Barr-Beck-Lurie criteria for comonadicity.
+In particular we show that if $A\to B$ is a faithful $G$-Galois extension of $E_{\infty}$-ring spectra and $G$ is a finite group then the map is an equivalence of stable $\infty$-categories.
+Here $G-\left(B\hbox{-mod}\right)$ is the category of $G$-equivariant $B$-modules (Def.\ref{semilinear}).
+The main tool that we use is the comonadic formulation for descent in $\infty$-categories and the Barr-Beck-Lurie criteria for comonadicity.
+Along the way we also prove an analog of faithfully flat descent for $E_{\infty}$-rings.

-Some examples of global faithful Galois extensions of commutative $S$-algebras are the following:
+Some examples of global faithful Galois extensions of $E_{\infty}$-rings are the following:

 \begin{itemize} \item $HR \to HS$ where $R\to S$ is a Galois extension of commutative rings.
 The Galois group is $\hbox{Gal}(S|R)$. (\cite[Lemma 4.2.5]{Rognes})

 \item $KO\to KU$ with Galois group $\mathbb{Z}/2$ (\cite[Prop.5.3.1]{Rognes})